mijailmariano/dotfiles/README.md

 ### 3. Create ``symlinks`` in the Home directory to the real files in the repo.

+***Symlinks (symbolic links) are like shortcuts.
+They allow us to keep our actual dotfiles in one place (our repo) while the system looks for them in the default locations.***

 * There are better and less manual ways to do this;
 * investigate install scripts and bootstrapping tools.